 Human Molecular Genetics publishes papers of excellence, wide interest and broad significance in all aspects of human molecular genetics.
 The emphasis of the journal is on full research papers of any length required for concise presentation and discussion of the data.
 Succinct and carefully prepared papers are favoured in terms of impact as well as readability.

-Areas of interest include the molecular basis of human genetic disease, developmental genetics, neurogenetics, chromosome structure and function, non-coding RNA, chromatin re-modelling, molecular aspects of cancer genetics, epigenetics, stem cell biology particularly relevant to human disease - including the application of iPS cells, therapy of genetic disease, pharmacogenetics, biochemical genetics, advances in gene mapping, understanding of genome organization and functional genomics.
+Areas of interest include the molecular basis of human genetic disease, genetics of polygenic diseases and traits, developmental genetics, neurogenetics, chromosome structure and function, non-coding RNA, chromatin re-modelling, molecular aspects of cancer genetics, epigenetics, stem cell biology particularly relevant to human disease - including the application of iPS cells, therapy of genetic disease, pharmacogenetics, biochemical genetics, advances in gene mapping, and functional genomics.
+Studies in model organisms are encouraged where they show novel insights into disease.
 Mutation reports are not normally considered unless they are of demonstrated functional significance and represent documentation of mutations in newly identified genes.
-From October 2008, novel, high impact and technically sound association studies will be published in a new Association Studies section of the journal, edited by Joel Hirschhorn.
+Methodological papers are generally not considered within the scope of the journal unless the method is used to gain new biological insights or if it is obviously and immediately relevant to a broad genetics audience.

-The association studies editor welcomes welcomes new, strongly supported associations to diseases or quantitative traits, genome-wide association studies of interesting traits or diseases in large enough sample sizes to add useful data to the existing literature, definitive replications of associations that are not yet well-established, convincing non-replications of associations with strong prior evidence of validity, or clarifications of well-studied associations where there have been ambiguous results to date.
+High impact and technically sound associaton studies will be published in the Association Studies section of the journal.
+The Association Studies section welcomes new, strongly supported associations to diseases or quantitative traits, genome-wide association studies of interesting traits or diseases in large enough sample sizes to add useful data to the existing literature, definitive replications of associations that are not yet well-established, convincing non-replications of associations with strong prior evidence of validity, or clarifications of well-studied associations where there have been ambiguous results to date.
 We will also welcome comprehensive exploration/fine-mapping and association testing at validated loci, extension of associated loci to previously unstudied ethnic groups that yield new insights, and studies of rare variants supported by association, segregation, and/or functional data.
 Compelling gene-gene and gene-environment interactions are also of interest.